carlosvillasanchez/-Salmon-tortilla-al-pesto/README.md

 # Preferences and consequences of diets across generations
-The data story can be found here: https://tormey97.github.io/food-datastory/ The notebook we have delivered is FinalNotebook.
+The data story can be found here: https://tormey97.github.io/food-datastory/

+The notebook we have delivered is FinalNotebook, a continuationg of the Milestone 2 notebook.
 In case you cannot see the dynamic animations correctly, you can check the notebook here:

 https://nbviewer.jupyter.org/github/carlosvillasanchez/Salmon-tortilla-al-pesto/blob/master/FinalNotebook.ipynb
 # Abstract